The NANOGrav 12.5-year Data Set: Bayesian Limits on Gravitational Waves from Individual Supermassive Black Hole Binaries: Methods

 \subsubsection{Sky Map}

 Due to the non-uniform distribution of pulsars on the sky, the NANOGrav PTA is not equally sensitive in all directions.
 To analyze the differences in sensitivity, once detection analyses were completed, we placed upper limits on 768 pixels distributed isotropically across the sky using \texttt{healpy} \citep{healpix,healpy}; each pixel covers an area of 53.72 square degrees.
-This value is chosen to optimize \texttt{healpy}'s requirements for map transformations with our desired resolution.
+This value is chosen to balance \texttt{healpy}'s requirements for map transformations with our desired resolution.
+These settings allow us to resolve details on the sky sensitivity map, but not overwhelm our computational capabilities or explore much beyond the expected localization capabilities of PTAs \citep{sesanavecchio}.
 We allowed the sampler to search a uniform prior across each of the 768 pixels, so as to still sample the entire sky across the entire analysis.

 Due to the large computational cost required to conduct 768 independent runs, the sky map is created at only a single frequency, and only upper limits are computed.
 We selected $7.65 \times 10^{-9}$ Hz, as it was the most sensitive in the sky-averaged analysis.
 As this is in the low-frequency regime where we expect the inclusion of the CRN to be significant, it is included in our signal model.
 All other modeling is done identically to \autoref{methods:sky-avg}, and is summarized in \autoref{tab:cw_priors}.